dmuiruri/containers/ex2_0/README.md

 ## Running an application with compose

-In this section, an application with a frontend and backend in different containers is run using docker compose.
-The frontend and backend are contained in parts \ex1_5 and \ex1_6 respectively.
+In reference to the `YAML` in this repo, an application with frontend and backend services in different containers is run using docker compose.
+The frontend and backend are contained in parts \ex1_5 and
+\ex1_6 respectively.
 The `build` instruction indicates where the Dockerfile used to build an image is located relative to the docker-compose file.